JeffersonLab/iguana/doc/doxygen/mainpage.md

 This documentation shows how to use the Iguana algorithms.
 For more documentation, see the [**Documentation Front Page**](https://github.com/JeffersonLab/iguana/blob/main/README.md)

+- **Tip:** To toggle between light and dark mode for this webpage, click the button in the top-right corner, next to the search box.

 | Quick Links ||
 | --- | --- |
 | @spacer [List of All Algorithms](#algo) @spacer | @spacer [List of Algorithms Organized by Run Group, <i>etc</i>.](#algo_namespaces) @spacer |